 Best Beaches In Kalymnos

-The island, still relatively unexplored and wild in some areas, is home to incredible beaches, some of them hard to access but owners of stunning beauty.
+The island, still relatively unexplored and wild in some areas, is home to beautiful beaches, some of them hard to access but owners of stunning beauty.
 These are some of the most remarkable beaches in Kalymnos that you should visit when traveling to the island.

 Arginonta Beach